akparmar004/tinyC/README.md

-A compiler which is able to compile it self, and made in c language only..
+A self-compiling compiler made in c language only..